 A pulse oximeter is a device that measures the amount of oxygen in your blood.
 A cord with a clip or sticky strip is placed on your finger, ear, or toe.
-The other end of the cord is hooked to a machine.
-Never turn the pulse oximeter or alarm off.
-An alarm will sound if your oxygen level is low or cannot be read.
+The other end of the cord is hooked to a machine that records the oxygen level.

-- Blood gases: This is also called an arterial blood gas, or ABG.
-Blood is taken from an artery (blood vessel) in your wrist, arm, or groin.
-Your blood is tested for the amount of oxygen and carbon dioxide in it.
+- Arterial blood gases (ABGs) are done to test your blood for the amount of oxygen and carbon dioxide.
 The results can tell caregivers how well your lungs are working.

-- Pulmonary function tests: Pulmonary function tests (PFTs) help caregivers learn how well your body uses oxygen.
+- Pulmonary function tests (PFTs) will show how much oxygen your body is getting.
 You breathe into a mouthpiece connected to a machine.
 The machine measures how much air you breathe in and out over a certain amount of time.
-PFTs help your caregivers decide the best treatment for you.

-- Ventilator: This is a machine that gives you oxygen and breathes for you when you cannot breathe well on your own.
-An endotracheal (ET) tube is put into your airway through your mouth or nose.
+- A ventilator is a machine that gives you oxygen and breathes for you when you cannot breathe well on your own.
+An endotracheal (ET) tube is put into your mouth or nose and attached to the ventilator.
 You may need a trach if an ET tube cannot be placed.
-A trach is an airway tube put into an incision (cut) in the front of your neck.
-The ET tube or trach is attached to the ventilator.
+A trach is a tube put through an incision and into your windpipe.

 © 2013 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of the Blausen Databases or Truven Health Analytics.
+All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.